 Tally takes care of this by paying your minimum balance for you and even guarantees it which frees up a ton of stress in our financial lives.

 What I Don’t Like About Tally

 They have the opportunity to meet the need for millions of Americans, but right now they are only available in the following states:

-California, Texas, Florida, New York, Connecticut, Illinois, Ohio, Michigan, New Jersey, Washington, Massachusetts, Wisconsin, Colorado, Minnesota, Utah, Arkansas and Louisiana.
+California, Texas, Florida, New York, Connecticut, Illinois, Ohio, Michigan, New Jersey, Washington, Massachusetts, Wisconsin, Colorado, Minnesota, Utah, Arkansas, Louisiana and the District of Columbia.

 However, Tally’s website does say they are adding new states on a regular basis.